-This policy and procedure is not contractual and the Company reserves the right to amend it should it, in its sole discretion, elect to do so.
+This policy and procedure are not contractual and the Company reserves the right to amend it should it, in its sole discretion, elect to do so.

 - Everyone should be aware of the importance of preventing and eliminating wrongdoing at work.
 Individuals should be watchful for illegal or unethical conduct and report anything of that nature that they become aware of.